viktor-ferenczi/open-imagilib/README.md

 ### Color mismatch

-The lack of color calibration of the real ImagiCharm devices is not accounted for, so the exact colors on screen will differ from what's shown on the real devices.
+The lack of color calibration of the real imagiCharm devices is not accounted for, so the exact colors on screen will differ from what's shown on the real devices.
 Always test your program on a real device and correct the colors as needed.

 ### Wrong indentation

-Copying code into ImagiCharm's mobile editor breaks the indentation right now, even if it looks correct.
+Copying code into imagiCharm's mobile editor breaks the indentation right now, even if it looks correct.
 The only workaround is to re-indent the source code in the mobile app's editor, which is not convenient.

 ### Available libraries